-These Banana Fritters are family-friendly, super easy, crispy fried fritters full of fresh banana, cinnamon, cloves, and a pinch of allspice.
-For a nice finishing touch, dip in fresh maple syrup, sprinkle with powdered sugar, or roll in cinnamon sugar.
+These Banana Fritters are family-friendly, super easy, and crispy fried fritters full of fresh banana flavor, cinnamon, cloves, and a pinch of allspice.
+For a nice finishing touch, dip them in fresh maple syrup, sprinkle them with powdered sugar, or roll them in cinnamon sugar.

 My family just loves these easy Banana Fritters!
 They are best served warm out of the fryer.
-I like to fry these up in my Dutch oven with about an inch of vegetable oil, flipping halfway through the browning process.
-My kids just love them for breakfast or for an after-school snack.
+I like to deep fry these in my Dutch oven with about an inch of vegetable oil, flipping halfway through the browning process.
+My kids love to eat them topped with a scoop of vanilla ice cream.
+If you like this recipe, try apple fritters, hush puppies, or honey fritters.

 First, mash the bananas and stir in the milk and vanilla.
 Whisk together the flour, brown sugar, baking powder, salt, cinnamon, cloves, allspice, and nutmeg.
 Add the flour mixture to the wet ingredients and stir just until incorporated.